Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Introduction

-In summary, we study the following three monads on $\cat{Top}$, the category of topological spaces and continuous maps: The monad $H$ of closed subsets with the lower Vietoris topology (\Cref{hyperspace}), the monad $V$ of continuous valuations (\Cref{sec_valuations}), and the monad $P$ of $\tau$-smooth Borel probability measures (\Cref{probability}).
-The monad $H$ is a version of the Hoare powerdomain~\cite{schalk}.
-The monad $V$ is also known as the extended probabilistic powerdomain~\cite{AJK}.
+In summary, we study the following three monads on $\cat{Top}$, the category of topological spaces and continuous maps: The monad $H$ of closed subsets (\Cref{hyperspace}), the monad $V$ of continuous valuations (\Cref{sec_valuations}), and the monad $P$ of $\tau$-smooth Borel probability measures (\Cref{probability}).
+The monad $H$ is a generalization of the \emph{Hoare powerdomain}~\cite[Section~6.3]{schalk}.
+The monad $V$ is also known as the \emph{extended probabilistic powerdomain}~\cite{AJK}.
 In contrast to $H$ and $V$, the monad $P$ has, to the best of our knowledge, not been considered before in this generality.
-The first part of our work (\Cref{hyperspace,sec_valuations}) mostly contains known results, but our constructions of these monads seem to be novel: we define them through \emph{double dualization}, a common theme in the theory of monads \cite{lucyshyn-wright}.
+The first part of this paper (\Cref{hyperspace,sec_valuations}) introduces these monads and mostly contains known results, but our analogous constructions of the monads seems to be novel: we define them through \emph{double dualization}, a common theme in the theory of monads \cite{lucyshyn-wright}.
 The idea is that measures, as well as closely related objects, can be seen as dual to functions, which are themselves dual to points.
-From the point of view of functional analysis, this amounts to the well-known Markov--Riesz duality.
-From the point of view of theoretical computer science, this is saying that the monads we consider look like submonads of a sort of continuation monad.
+From the point of view of functional analysis, this amounts to versions of the well-known Markov--Riesz duality.
+From the point of view of theoretical computer science, this states that these monads behave \emph{like} submonads of a continuation monad.
+This is not technically true, since $\cat{Top}$ does not have the relevant exponential objects.
+Indeed our double dualization construction, unlike existing categorical approaches to double dualization monads, does not rely on Cartesian closure.
+However, it recovers the exponential objects whenever they exist (see \Cref{functop}).
 This duality theory turns out to be of great utility in the construction of the monad structures and the proofs that the monad axioms are satisfied.
-Our double dual construction, unlike the standard approaches, does not rely on Cartesian closure, since $\cat{Top}$ is not Cartesian closed.
-However, it recovers the exponential objects whenever they exists (see \Cref{functop}).
-This duality theory turns out to be a powerful tool, revealing the structural similarity between the hyperspace monad $H$ and the valuation monad $V$, and yielding a simple proof of our main result, that the support is a morphism of monads.
+It moreover makes the structural similarity between the Hoare hyperspace monad $H$ and the valuation monad $V$ more precise, and yields a structurally simple proof of our main result, that the support is a morphism of monads.